-6.4% of South Dakota's workforce were ranchers and farmers, while in the United States ranchers and farmers consisted of less than 1.6% of the labor force.
+6.4% of South Dakota's workforce were ranchers and farmers, while in the United States ranchers and farmers consisted of 1.6% of the labor force.

 Source: U.S. Census, 2022: ACS 1-Year Estimates Data Profiles

-South Dakota had a 2.8% unemployment rate for individuals 16 years and older in the labor force, while the United States has an unemployment rate of 4.3%.
+South Dakota had a 2.8% unemployment the labor force, while the United States has an unemployment rate of 4.3%.
 The percent of individuals unemployed by civilian labor force is 2.7% in the United States and 1.9% in South Dakota.
 Source: U.S. Census, 2022: ACS 1-Year Estimates Data Profiles